chrisdadev13/TOP-Battleship/README.md

 ---

 ## The Project
-This is a battleship game created for "The Odin Project", the idea was to learn about Test Driven Development with javascript
+Battleship game created for "The Odin Project", in order to learn and practice about Test Driven Development with Javascript,

 ## Get started